 The home-improvement sector has been hurt as consumers pulled back on renovation spending in the face of falling home values, tighter credit requirements and higher prices for basic items such as food and gasoline.

 In March, company officials said they plan to delay the opening of about 20 new stores this year in several hard-hit markets, including California and Florida.
-The company remains on track to open 120 stores this year, Lowe’s President Larry Stone said today.
+The company remains on track to open 120 stores in this year, Lowe’s President Larry Stone said Monday.

 The company expects second-quarter total sales to rise about 1 percent on earnings of about 54 cents to 59 cents a share.
-Analysts have forecast earnings of 56 cents a share.
+Analysts have forecast earnings of 56 cents per share.